Preparing Your Home for Sale

 Yards are a premium and be sure that they’re organized and clear of clutter and miscellaneous items.

 Wintertime – having the driveway plowed and the sidewalks and decks free of snow are important.
-It’s no fun wading through a snow-covered driveway and slippery sidewalks for either the Realtors or the potential buyers, and decks can be hard to access.
+It’s no fun wading through a snow-covered driveway and slippery sidewalks for either the Realtors or the potential buyers, while decks can be hard to access.
 Also, with the snow piled up, the home can feel neglected, even if it isn’t.

 Typical Inspection Objection Items